-In May 1014 was moved into the workshop to look further into the issue and eventually, the issue was traced to a ‘burned’ field coil in the MG set.
-This required the equipment to be removed from the car, no easy feat on
+In May, 1014 was moved into the workshop to look further into the issue and eventually, the issue was traced to a ‘burned’ field coil in the MG set.
+This required the equipment to be removed from the car, no easy feat on its own.

-The opportunity will also be taken to lift the car off it’s bogies and give every thing a clean and close inspection.
+The opportunity will also be taken to lift the car off its bogies and give every thing a good clean and close inspection.
 The car has NEVER been lifted in it’s time in Australia.

-Late June the MG set was removed and stripped down.
-While US contacts have been asked about obtaining parts or even a complete MG set, the workshop is proceeding with repairs to the MG set anyway.
+In late June, the MG set was removed and stripped down.
+While US contacts have been asked about obtaining parts or even a complete MG set, the workshop is proceeding with repairs to the existing MG set anyway.
 If we can secure parts from the US and the fault in our unit CAN be repaired too, it will mean we have spares on hand if a fault occurs in the future.

-Over September work continued on both the body and the bogies.
-The body panel on the front has been modified to take the original style of headlamp and work continues on cutting out rust spots and other cosmetic touch ups.
+Over September, work continued on both the body and the bogies.
+The body panel on the front has been modified to take the original style of headlamp and work continues on the car’s other cosmetic touch ups, including cutting out various rust spots.

-Work on 1014 continues – with the body being patched, sanded back and painting has started – from the top.
-On Wednesday the 12th of December the Wednesday crew started painting on the roof – completing the trolley poles and the ‘bridge’ between them.
+Work on 1014 continues – with the body being patched, sanded back and painting officially starting from the roof downwards.
+On Wednesday the 12th of December the Wednesday crew started painting on the roof; completing the trolley poles and the ‘bridge’ between them.

-The painting work has been progressing, with most of the car now painted – detailing is now starting.
+The painting work has continued to progress, with most of the car body now painted apart from detailed finishes.
 The electrical repairs are waiting on parts from San Francisco.

-The refurbishment of 1014 is nearly complete with the repaint & bodywork completed.In the pictures the car has been lifted & the trucks removed, one at a time due to space constraints in the workshop.
-No.1 truck is up on stands to have the service completed.
-When both trucks are serviced a coat of gloss black will adorn them before going back under the car.
+The refurbishment of 1014 is nearly complete, with repainting & general bodyworks now finished.
+The car has once again been lifted & the trucks removed in order to finish off their overhaul.
+Due to space constraints in the workshop, both trucks can only be attended to one at a time, with the No.1 truck to be serviced first.
+When both trucks are completed, a coat of gloss black will adorn them before going back under the car.

-We are still waiting on the MG set parts from San Francisco to make the car operational again.
+We are still waiting on the spare MG sets plus other parts from San Francisco, until we can make the car operational again.

 16th February 2019